 - And Cushing’s Disease,

-Now you may be thinking to yourself…
+Now, you may be thinking to yourself…

-“Wow, Dandie Dinmont Terriers are really unhealthy!”
+“Wow, Dandie Dinmont Terriers are unhealthy!”

-Animals just like people tend to get sick and or injured as just a part of normal life!
-This is why it’s so important for any potential pet owner to fully understand the responsibility that they are taking on when they decide to purchase or adopt a pet.
+But the truth is, they aren’t any healthier or less healthy than any other purebred dog breeds out there.
+You see, animals, just like people, tend to get sick or injured as just a part of everyday life!
+This is why it’s so essential for any potential pet owner to fully understand the responsibility that they are taking when they decide to purchase or adopt a pet.
+It’s also why we here at IndulgeYourPet encourage anyone considering becoming a pet owner to be sure and do their due diligence before leaping into pet ownership, p which includes taking a moment and considering purchasing a pet insurance policy on their animal.

-Now will a pet insurance policy be “right” for everyone?
+Now, will a pet insurance policy be “right” for everyone?

 No, of course not.
-But until you understand how they work, and until you know how much one might cost you, how will you be able to know for sure one isn’t “right” for you?
+But until you understand how they work, and until you know how much one might cost you, how will you be able to tell for sure one isn’t “right” for you?